czukowski/gol/README.md

 Game of Life, of sorts
 ======================

-A simple simulation, not unlike you may have seen in a [Darwinia intro][darwinia] intro, this one here is written in PHP and has a different set of rules.
+A simple simulation, not unlike you may have seen in a [Darwinia intro][darwinia], this one here is written in PHP and has a different set of rules.

 To run, use the following command: